2011 Indian anti-corruption movement: June protest

-In April, Ramdev had announced he would launch a people's anti-corruption movement called Bharat Swabhiman Andolan.
+Earlier in April, Ramdev had announced he would launch a people's anti-corruption movement called Bharat Swabhiman Andolan.
 On 13 May, it was announced India had completed ratification of the UN Convention against Corruption, a process that had begun in 2010.
 In early June, senior Union Ministers Pranab Mukherjee, Kapil Sibal, Pawan Kumar Bansal and Subodh Kant Sahay met Ramdev to discuss his concerns.
 Ramdev supported Hazare's fast and led a second major protest at Ramlila Maidan, New Delhi, on 4 June to highlight the need for legislation to repatriate untaxed black money deposited abroad; Ramdev demanded untaxed money should be declared to be the wealth of the nation and that the act of caching allegedly illegally obtained money in foreign banks should be declared a crime against the state.

 The Ramlila Maidan was booked for 40 days to allow the protest to happen.
 Preparations included setting up a toilet, drinking water, medical facilities and a media centre.
 Ramdev said more than 100 million people were directly involved with the Bharat Swabhiman Andolan.
 Almost 3.2 million "netizens" joined the campaign.

 On 5 June, police raided the Maidan, detaining Ramdev and removing his supporters after firing tear gas shells and lathicharging.
 Fifty-three people, including twenty police officers, were treated for injuries.
 Finance Minister Pranab Mukherjee called the police action "unfortunate" and said the police action was necessary because Ramdev had no permission to hold the protest.
 Ministers said permission had been granted for a yoga camp with 5,000 attendees but not for a 65,000-strong political protest.
 It was alleged the police raid had been planned for several days.
 The police said Ramdev had been informed shortly beforehand permission to continue his protest had been cancelled.
 By that time, over 5,000 police officers had been prepared for action.
 There was an allegation CCTV footage of the raid was missing.

 On 6 June, the National Human Rights Commission of India requested reports of the events to be provided within two weeks by the Union Home Secretary, Delhi Chief Secretary, and the Delhi City Commissioner of Police.
 Hazare responded to the events by holding a one-day hunger strike.
 Protests were held across India, including Chennai, Bangalore, Mumbai, Hyderabad, Jammu, and Lucknow.
 They also spread to Nepal.
 Ramdev said a second phase of the Bharat Swabhiman Yatra would begin in October and would cover 100000 km.